Ahmed7749/HMS-Web/README.md

 * MySQL Server

 ### Database Configuration
-1. Create a MySQL database named `hms`.
+1. Create a MySQL database named `hospitalmanagement`.
 2. Import the schema script provided in the `sql/` directory.
 3.  **Configuration:** This application uses environment variables for database credentials to ensure security.
 You must set the following environment variables on your machine:
     * `DB_URL`: `jdbc:mysql://localhost:3306/your_database_name`